Andhika-Suryanto/2D-GPC-1BitPong-Project/README.md

 ## 🔥How to open up the project on Unity Editor
 This game was developed using **Unity Editor 2022.3.50f1**, and we recommend that you download this specific version because using different ones, especially older versions, might result in problems

-You are **required to download several assets from the Unity Asset Store** to properly operate this game.
+You are **required to download several assets from this link in below** to properly operate this game.
 All assets should be placed in the **3rdParty** folder.
 The assets that need to be downloaded are as follows:

 **Download Here:**
 - Monocrome Cave : https://adamatomic.itch.io/mc-caves